-The Deutsches Museum is the most important and largest museum for natural sciences and technology in Europe.
+The Deutsches Museum (German Museum) is the most important and largest museum for natural sciences and technology in Europe.
 It was built in the golden and technology-believing 1920s (opened in 1925) by Oskar von Miller.
 It was advised by world-renowned scientists such as Rudolf Diesel, Wilhelm von Siemens and Wilhelm Röntgen.
 The number of visitors is currently about 1.5 million per year.
 On some days, especially during the summer holidays, there are long queues at the cash desks.
 For many tourists, a visit to the Deutsches Museum is the main reason for travelling to Munich.
 Better visiting days are therefore weekdays (especially not Sunday) or days outside the main holiday season.

 Actually, the museum is too big for a one-day visit.
 On nearly 50.000 square metres in hundreds of rooms, tens of thousands of things are exhibited.
 Each visitor should think before exactly what kind of areas one wants to look at.